-Based upon our current operating plan, we believe that our existing cash and cash equivalents of \$128.5 million and \$110.1 million as of March 31, 2023 and June 30, 2023, taken together with the \$75.1 million in gross proceeds raised through the Private Placement, which closed on August 9, 2023, will be sufficient to continue funding our development activities through the third quarter of 2024.
+Based upon our current operating plan, we believe that our existing cash and cash equivalents of \$110.1 million \$165.5 million as of June 30, 2023, taken together with the \$75.1 million in gross proceeds raised through the Private Placement, which closed on August 9, 2023 September 30, 2023, will be sufficient to continue funding our development activities into the fourth quarter of 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
-To finance our operations beyond that point we will need to raise additional capital, which, though we were successful in raising additional capital through the Private Placement cannot be assured, and which we may not be able to pursue successfully again in the future.
+To finance our operations beyond that point we will need to raise additional capital, which, though we were successful in raising additional capital through the Private Placement, cannot be assured and which we may not be able to pursue successfully again in the future.

 To date, we have not had any products approved for sale and, therefore, have not generated any product revenue.
 We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates.
-If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
+If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution, and associated regulatory and compliance costs.
 As a result, until such time, if ever, that we can generate substantial product revenue, we expect to finance our cash needs through equity offerings, debt financings or other capital sources, including collaborations, licenses or similar arrangements.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed or on favorable terms, if at all.
 Any failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies, including our research and development activities.
 If we are unable to raise capital, we will need to delay, reduce or terminate planned activities to reduce costs.